Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Consider, for example, these four scenarios:

-2. We may have a simple design with only one factor, where each subject (experimental unit) is measured only under one of the factor levels.
+2. Consider a simple design with a single categorical input variable, or one factor, where each subject (experimental unit) is measured only under one of the factor levels.
 For example, suppose three different drugs are administered to 18 subjects.
 Each person is randomly assigned to receive only one of the three drugs.
 A response is measured after drug administration.
 The analysis we use for such data is known as a one-way analysis of variance.

 3. We may have a design with two factors, where every level of the first factor appears with every level of the second factor.
-For example, suppose your data are from an experiment in which alertness levels of male and female subjects were measured after they had been given one of two possible dosages of a drug.
+For example, suppose your data are from an experiment in which alertness levels of subjects were measured after they had been given one of three possible dosages of a drug and whether or not they were allowed to nap for 20 minutes.
 Such an experimental design is known as a factorial design.
-Here, the two factors are gender and dosage.
+Here, the two factors are drug dosage and the occurrence of a nap.
 The analysis we use for such data is known as a two-way analysis of variance.

 4. Suppose we have a design with only one factor of interest (word type).
 Five subjects are asked to memorize a list of words.
 The words on this list are of three types: positive words, negative words and neutral words.
 The response variable is the number of words recalled by word type, with a goal of determining if the ability to recall words is affected by the word type.
-Note that even though there is only one factor of interest (word type) with three levels (negative, neutral and positive), this data structure differs greatly from a one-way analysis of variance mentioned earlier because each subject is observed under every factor level.
+Note that even though there is only one factor of interest (word type) with three levels (negative, neutral and positive), this data structure differs greatly from a one-way analysis of variance mentioned above because each subject is observed under every factor level.
 Thus, there will be variability in the responses within subjects as well as between subjects.
 This fact will affect how we analyze the data.
+This is known as a within-subjects analysis of variance, or repeated measures.

 We will cover each of these analyses.

 Analysis of variance (ANOVA) is an analytic tool in statistics to partition the variation in a response variable and attribute it to known sources in the experiment.
-It is essentially an extension of the more familiar \(t\)-test.
-As stated earlier, there are many different experimental structures possible when conducting an experiment.
+In practice, it is essentially an extension of the more familiar \(t\)-test.
+As stated earlier, there are many different experimental structures possible when conducting an experiment and ANOVA can adapt to many of those structures.
 Some of the other widely used structures in practice are known as nested designs, split-plot designs, and repeated measures designs.
-It is worth saying again that the structure of the experimental data will dictate how an analysis of variance is used to model the data.
+It is worth reiterating that the structure of the experimental data will dictate how an analysis of variance is used to model the data.
 In each of these designs, some variant of an Analysis of Variance is used for analysis.

 All experiments have factors, a response variable, and experimental units.
 Here are some definitions and terms: